Please be aware that we (G8OCV and I) moved on the 2nd February 2016. The address listed above is the new address.

 I was first licensed as 2E1ZZZ in June 2002, when I was aged 13.
 In June 2003, aged 14, I passed my full licence exam and finally became M1GEO.
-I held M3PKT for a short while as well as M1GEO, to allow HF use on what was a class B licence.
+I held M3PKT for a short while alongside M1GEO, to allow HF use on what was a class B (VHF and up) licence.

 More about me here.

 Most of my operating is done out portable.
 The image below shows a typical station in the club's caravan, though when not available it comes out in my small tent.
 The old amplifer keeps the tent nice and warm!

 The antennas are homebrew, the 20 metre 3-element was designed and built by myself and Dad (G8OCV) a few years back.
 The 15 metre 4-element was made by Dave M0TAZ to a DK7ZB design.
 It is a monoband 3 element yagi, which performs very well.
 It's pictured below atop of our SCAM12 (ex-British Army pneumatic mast).
 We have several sets of elements tuned for 20, 17 and 15 metres, although changing band requires dropping the beam down and swapping out the wire elements.